 With growing concerns over global warming and other environmental issues, people are becoming more aware of their impact on the environment.
-And with this growing awareness, many are committing to living ‘greener’– something you’ve probably been hearing about for quite some time now.
-But what does ‘going green’ actually mean?
-Effectively, it’s about changing your habits and adopting practices that are kinder to the environment in an effort to protect it and our natural resources for current and future generations.
+And with this growing awareness, many are committing to going green.
+But what does ‘going green’ actually involve?
+In a nutshell, it means changing your habits and adopting practices that are kinder to the environment.
+By reducing our impact on the planet, we can protect it and our natural resources for current and future generations.

-Many expect an entirely new way of living – transforming their lifestyles to ensure every action is based on a commitment to the environment.
+Many expect that going green might require an entirely new way of living – transforming their lifestyles to ensure that every action is based on a commitment to the environment.
 But living greener does not mean you have to change your entire lifestyle.
 In fact, it often starts with making small changes (like starting to recycle) to your daily habits.
 It can also mean living on less, which is beneficial for both the planet and your wallet.
 Here we take a closer look at what you can do to go green.

 Recycling plays a central role in a greener lifestyle, and it’s often a relatively small adjustment to your daily routine.
 Sorting your trash by having separate bins for ‘glass’, ‘metal’, ‘paper’ and ‘plastic’ will make it easy to drop off your recyclable waste at a collection point.
 In addition, you should try to limit your plastic use as much as possible.
 For example, instead of plastic bags, a material tote bag can be used exclusively for your groceries.
 Also, avoid produce – or any products for that matter – that comes with excessive packaging.
 Buy a glass water bottle to refill instead of constantly buying plastic bottles of water.
 Replace your plastic food containers with glass ones – these are better not only for the environment, but for your health as well.